 Start on this page to get a general sense of what evaluation is and the various ways in which evaluation can be implemented.
-Also, find below additional sources providing overview-type information, as well as links to prominent evaluation organizations and established research journals.
+You’ll find below additional sources providing overview-type information, as well as links to prominent evaluation organizations and established research journals.

 Norris, J. M., & Watanabe, Y. (2007).
 Roles and responsibilities for evaluation in foreign language programs.
 Honolulu, HI: Foreign Language Program Evaluation Project, National Foreign Language Resource Center.

 This short booklet presents a step-by-step overview of the program evaluation process with particular emphasis on who participates at distinct phases of an evaluation and what their responsibilities are for making evaluation happen.